Executive summary:

 2. Based on training and experience level

 Let's zoom in on another nifty method to calculate ramp-up time – focusing on training and experience level!
-It's all about how long it takes a rep to complete their training, which is directly linked to their experience level.
+It's all about how long it takes a rep to complete on-the-job training, which is directly linked to their experience level.

 Picture this: a fresh college graduate stepping into the sales world for the first time.
 They'd naturally need more time to get the hang of things, soaking in all that product knowledge and sales processes during training.